 “Bavaria, like Canada, is a leading location for business, and particularly for those with a focus on research, design and innovation.
 There are many opportunities for collaboration here.
 I also appreciate the open and warm nature of the Bavarian people, and of course, it’s wonderful to combine work and leisure with the mountains on your doorstep.
 Canada and Bavaria have nurtured strong bonds in many areas over the years and I’m very happy to be part of this relationship moving forward, with new and exciting projects to come.”

 When asked if he prefers Canadian maple syrup or Bavarian sweet mustard, he replies, “Well, I can’t deny I’m a big fan of maple syrup.
 But that said, I’ve been going through my fair share of mustard, too.
 To be honest, I actually recommend combining them for a nice glaze with a summer bbq, it’s delicious!”

-In addition to the Canadian community, other countries such as China, Israel and the USA are also strongly represented in Bavaria and contribute to economic and intercultural exchange.
+In addition to the Canadian community, other countries such as , and the are also strongly represented in Bavaria and contribute to economic and intercultural exchange.
 Would you like to keep up to date with regular information about Bavaria?
 Then subscribe to our free newsletter now!